Australian resource giants call for COVID-era data sharing waivers to shore up operations amid fuel crunch

 Australia’s resources giants are making moves to shore up the nation’s economic engine by calling for the reintroduction of COVID-era waivers to share information between competitors.

-Big miners have applied to the consumer watchdog for permission to share fuel stock data to ensure the sector keeps operating amid the Iran war-induced global energy crisis.
+Big miners are expected to apply to the consumer watchdog later this week for permission to share fuel stock data to ensure the sector keeps operating amid the Iran war-induced global energy crisis.

 Sign up to The Nightly's newsletters.